Abismo Negro: Personal life

-Palomeque was married to a woman named Martha for 15 years and the couple had four children, two girls and two boys.
+Palomeque was married to a woman named Martha for 15 years, and the couple had four children, two girls and two boys.
 Palomeque's wife has been suffering from breast cancer for a number of years.
+One of his sons wrestles under the ring name "El Fiscal".

-He often appeared on the morning television program Vida TV, in full wrestling gear and persona, billed as Abismo Negro.
-He usually appeared as a kind of judge for talent contests on the show earning him the nickname Fiscal De Hierro de la Televisión (the Iron Judge of Television).
-Palomeque owned and operated "Gimnasio Abismo Negro" where he taught both professional wrestling and physical fitness.
-Graduates of Abismo Negro's wrestling school include Independent wrestling workers El Intocable, Extassis and Mini Cibernético as well as AAA workers Sexy Star and Aero Star.
+He often appeared on the morning television program Vida TV in full wrestling gear and persona, being billed as Abismo Negro.
+He usually appeared as a kind of judge for talent contests on the show, earning him the nickname Fiscal De Hierro de la Televisión ("The Iron Judge of Television").
+Palomeque owned and operated "Gimnasio Abismo Negro", where he taught both professional wrestling and physical fitness.
+Graduates of Abismo Negro's wrestling school include independent wrestling workers El Intocable, Extassis and Mini Cibernético, as well as AAA workers Sexy Star and Aero Star.
 Abismo Negro is a playable character in AAA's first ever video game, AAA El Videojuego.
 The Abismo Negro character was one of the first characters used to promote the game and show the quality of the graphic rendering.

-Death
+Death and legacy

-Palomeque was found dead on March 22, 2009.
-His body was found in a river near the town of El Rosario, Sinaloa.
-According to a bus driver who was transporting Palomeque and other passengers to Mexico City on Friday night March 20, Palomeque became agitated, panicked and demanded to be let off the bus despite it being 1:30 in the morning.
-A text message he sent to his wife after leaving the bus confirms that Palomeque found himself lost on the dark hillside.
+Palomeque was found dead on March 22, 2009; his body was found in a river near the town of El Rosario, Sinaloa.
+According to a bus driver who was transporting Palomeque and other passengers to Mexico City two nights earlier, Palomeque became agitated, panicked and demanded to be let off the bus despite it being 1:30 in the morning.
+A text message he sent to his wife after leaving the bus confirmed that Palomeque found himself lost on the dark hillside.
 After receiving the text message, his wife contacted local wrestling promoter Vicente Martinez, who organized a search party.
 On the morning of March 22, Palomeque was found floating face down in the river.
 Afterwards, medical expert Jesús Enrique Castro López stated that such an anxiety attack could be steroid related, but Palomeque's alleged steroid abuse has not been confirmed.
-An autopsy was carried out on March 23, which determined that the cause of death was drowning, and no further investigation into the death is planned.
+An autopsy was carried out on March 23, which determined that the cause of death was drowning, and no further investigation into the death was planned.
 A memorial was held in Mexico City on March 24 for friends and family of Palomeque, many of whom showed up without their masks on, to keep the focus of the event on Palomeque.
 His body was subsequently cremated, with the ashes taken to Villahermosa to be buried.